Free now + $150 launch offer coming soon

 3. RealRenta

-Best for: Landlords who want payment automation, tenant portal access, advertising support, and arrears workflows.
+Best for: Landlords who want payment automation, advertising support, and arrears workflows.

 RealRenta is positioned toward owners and self-managed landlords.
 Its public owner pages describe BPAY and direct debit rent payments, automatic rent tracking, rental ledgers, invoices, receipts, maintenance requests, tenant communication, advertising, tenant checks, document storage, and arrears notifications.

-RealRenta is strongest if your biggest pain is operational automation: getting rent paid, keeping the ledger updated, giving tenants a portal, advertising the property, and triggering reminders or arrears steps when something is missed.
+RealRenta is strongest if your biggest pain is operational automation: getting rent paid, keeping the ledger updated, advertising the property, and triggering reminders or arrears steps when something is missed.

 Pros:

-• Rental ledger, invoices, receipts, and tenant portal
+- Rental ledger, invoices, receipts, and arrears visibility

 Cons:

-RealRenta is a good option if rent collection, tenant-facing workflows, and advertising are more important to you than guided state-specific compliance.
+RealRenta is a good option if rent collection, arrears automation, and advertising are more important to you than guided state-specific compliance.
+It should not be treated as a tenant-portal product.

 4. propkt